lendradxx/lendradxx/README.md

 - 🔭 I'm currently working on MySelf
 - 🤔 I’m looking for help with popularity
 - 🎯 Life goals: be a successful person
-- 🌱 I'm currently learning C, SDL, and CMake
+- 🌱 I'm currently learning C, GTK, and CMake

 ## Technologies & Tools